BLuckoo/Amazon_Vine_Analysis/README.md

 However, for a proper determination of the existence of bias towards high ratings amongst Vine members, more analysis is required:

 - 5-star ratings amount to 40.61% of the Vine ratings.
 This relatively high percentage could potentially indicate some bias.
-Further insight of the reviews by Vine members may be required.
   A review of the distribution of the Vine ratings does indicate a potential bias towards the higher star-ratings - 5-star & 4-star ratings make up approximately 78% ofall ratings from the Vine members.
 This is illustrated below:

 <p align="center">